pointslocal/admin-docs/docs/api_events_events.md

 # /api/v1/events

 > API endpoint for requesting events, returning only events which have a date associated with them.
 Images URLs can be created utilizing the [image construction documentation](images.md) using the context ```event.image``.
 If using stock art with categories, calling images with the context ```event.yield``` will first attempt to return an event's image and if none is found will then return category stock art.
+As with any data type that supports multiple images, the events endpoint will also accept an ```any``` request, which will a random selection from the event's images.
+This is invoked with ```event.any```.

 ##### Request Parameters
 - **search** ```string``` - Freeform search text, which will match against title, description and venue